 One of the central players in the formation of mitotic chromosomes is a highly conserved multi-subunit protein complex, known as condensin.
 We have shown that condensin encircles chromosomal DNA within a large ring structure formed by its structural maintenance of chromosomes (SMC) and kleisin subunits.
 Our working hypothesis is that condensin uses this topological principle to tie together loops of chromatin (figure 1), which ensures that chromosome arms clear the site of cell cleavage before cytokinesis.

 In an independent project, we use a newly developed time-resolved light microscopy assay to quantitatively measure chromosome condensation in live fission yeast cells in high-throughput (figure 2).
 This has identified, in addition to condensin, new players that direct the formation of mitotic and meiotic chromosomes.

 Future projects and goals

-We will continue to use an interdisciplinary approach to advance our understanding of condensin function in yeast and mammalian cells by combining biochemical, molecular, structural, and cell biology methods.
-In collaboration with other groups, we are taking further advantage of chemical biological techniques as well as single molecular approaches to discover how condensin loads onto chromosomes, how it interacts with other chromosomal components, and how its activity is controlled.
+We will continue to use a highly interdisciplinary approach to advance our understanding of condensin function in yeast and mammalian cells by combining biochemical, molecular, structural, and cell biology methods.
+In collaboration with other groups, we are taking further advantage of chemical biological techniques as well as single-molecule approaches to discover how condensin loads onto chromosomes, how it interacts with other chromosomal components, and how its activity is controlled.
 In addition, we are further investigating the novel candidates identified in the screen for mitotic chromosome condensation proteins to understand the basis of their functions on mitotic chromosomes.